MrShoenel/precondition-moop/notebooks/pareto-order.md

 attainable loss is equally likely, which drastically exacerbates the DMs situation of having to pick *and* actually obtain the desired trade-off.

-We demonstrate an approach to approximating the order of Pareto efficient solutions, based on the marginal distributions of each objective.
+We demonstrate an approach based on the marginal distributions of each objective to ordering single objectives, which further allows ordering Pareto efficient solutions.
+Using no- or just few additional preferences for each objective, multi-objective optimization problems can effectively be transformed into single-objective optimization problems, which removes the requirement of a decision-maker.
 This approach transforms each objective into a score with standard uniform distribution, which allows comparing solution vectors.
 Used as either an a priori or a posteriori method, we can show that obtaining efficient solutions significantly closer to the desired trade-off is possible, using two distinct methods.
 The first method significantly improves precision by replacing the raw objectives with their scores during optimization.
 The second method improves the precision even more drastically, but requires the computation of some Pareto efficient solutions, in order to learn the non-linear mapping between preferences and solutions in the score space.
 None of the methods require the objectives to be scaled or having to know or approximate nadir-, ideal-, or utopian-vectors.
-Furthermore, by mapping objectives to scores, it allows a DM to gain insights into the density and homegenuity of the solution space, as well as to understand which trade-offs are actually possible.
+Furthermore, by mapping objectives to scores, it allows a DM to gain insights into the density and homogeneity of the solution space, as well as to understand which trade-offs are actually possible.
 We use the Viennet function ([Viennet, Fonteix, and Marc 1996](#ref-viennet1996)) to empirically gather some results.

 # Transformation to scores